markcastle/eventstreaming/README.md

 - Enables powerful, expressive event pipelines for games, distributed systems, and more.

 ### 🧩 Rich Event Primitives & Patterns
-- Support for new primitives: Vector2, Quaternion, Float, Int, Bool, String, Color, KeyPress, Mouse, etc.
-- Common patterns: StateChange, Composite, Timed, Command, Error, Aggregate, InputSequence, Collision, NetworkSync, Lifecycle, CustomPayload.
+- Support for new primitives: Vector2, Quaternion, Float, Int, Bool, String, Color, KeyPress, Mouse, Composite, StateChange, Timed, Command, Error, Collision, CustomPayload, and more.
-- Adapters for System.Numerics, Unity, and more.
+- Adapters for System.Numerics and extension methods for seamless type conversion.
+- Comprehensive XML docs and DI registration for all new types.
+- Example usage in `/examples/` projects.

 ### 🚦 Advanced Buffering & Queuing
 - Simple, fire-and-forget event buffering for bursty or asynchronous workloads.